 - Sit back and relax while the financial institutions follow your directive to move your funds.

-If you are thinking about transferring or rolling over an old retirement account into a new self-directed IRA, set up a complimentary consultation with one of our IRA specialists today.
+If you're thinking about transferring or rolling over an old retirement account into a new Self-Directed IRA, set up a complimentary consultation with one of our IRA specialists today.
 They can help answer your questions and offer more information about the process.